HOME

 FOXTON'S PRIDE

-Also known as 'Foxton's Favourite' - a small cooking apple, a few trees of which are found in the Leicestershire village of Foxton, of lock fame.
-The tree is said to propagate easily from cuttings; quite unusual for an apple.
+Also known as 'Foxton's Favourite' - a small cooking apple, a few trees of which were once to be found, it is said, in the Leicestershire village of Foxton.

 UPDATE....On 7 Mar 2010, in Foxton, some apple trees raised from pips by a local enthusiast were distributed at a seed event "Seedy Sunday", described as "Foxton's Pride".
 There was an interesting write-up in the 'Leicester Mercury'.